fugster101/fugster101.github.io/README.md

 All multimedia and images used in this website were provided by Pixelbay and all authors have released their images under the Creative Commons (CC0) license.

 The design thought and process regarding this website was simple.
-The idea was to create a simple CV webiste that showcased the normal things you would expect to see on a regular CV.
-This includes interest and hobbies, technologies I am interested in etc. The website does contain a downloadable cv that user can download if they wish to , however the document is password protected and so editing and copying on the document is not possible.
+The idea was to create a simple CV website that showcased the normal things you would expect to see on a regular CV.
+This includes interest and hobbies, technologies I am interested in etc. The website does contain a downloadable CV that user can download if they wish to , however the document is password protected and so editing and copying on the document is not possible.

+I am not using any CSS library for responsive design such as bootstrap, all code in this website has been written by myself and exploring the stack overflow community for any problems I came across.

 Feel free to download any files located on the repository if you wish to keep them locally.

 ## Validation and Verification

-All webpage pass the W3C CSS and HTML validator, there are some warnings when some of the HTML pages are validated.
+All webpage pass the W3C CSS and HTML validator, there are some minor warnings when some of the HTML pages are validated.
+The warnings in no way effect the webpages rather they are suggestions provided by W3C.

 ## *References*
 (2017) W3Schools Online Web Tutorials.
 [Online] Available from: [](https://www.w3schools.com/) [Accessed 1/11/2017]